 We will obtain your consent prior to collecting, using, retaining, or disclosing your personal information for specific purposes, except where we are specifically permitted by law to collect, use, retain or disclose your personal information without your consent such as when we are required by law to disclose your personal information to a government institution.
 If we wish to collect, use, retain or disclose your personal information for a new purpose, we will seek your consent before doing so.

 Your consent can be implied or express.
-Implied consent refers to consent that is inferred from your actions, for example, when you provide personal information to us to obtain an insurance quote, in which case we would infer that you are consenting to our collection and use of the personal information you provide to produce a quote.
+Implied consent refers to consent that is inferred from your actions.
+For example, when you provide personal information to us to obtain an insurance quote, we would infer that you are consenting to our collection and use of the personal information you provide to produce a quote.
 Express consent is consent that is given specifically, either verbally or in writing.
 When we ask for your express consent, we will explain what personal information we need, what we will use and disclose it for, and who we will share it with.

 You may withdraw your consent at any time, and, subject to any applicable legal or contractual restrictions which we must fulfill, we will cease to collect, use and disclose your personal information after the withdrawal of your consent.
 If you withdraw your consent, or do not provide us with all necessary personal information, we will still do our best to provide you with our products or services; however, it may not be possible for us to do so.